Skip to content

 Three Rotary Blade Heads + High-Control Suspension System

-The Philips (Norelco) S9000 Prestige is the top-of-the-range model from Philips that are above the 9000 models.
-Although this is one of the most pricey razors on the list it does shine on performance, and in other areas, it ramps the cost up though, obviously.
+The Philips (Norelco) S9000 Prestige is the top-of-the-range model from Philips, which is above the 9000 range.
+Although this is one of the most pricey razors on the list, it does shine on performance, and in other areas (this ramps the cost up, though, obviously).

 holding the Phillips S9000 prestige shaver